vaeryn-uk/vul/README.md

 that you're booting a level that's specified in `UVulRuntimeSettings::LevelSettings` (i.e. a non-root/persistent level), it will initialize actors and hooks in the same way as if it were being loaded during normal gameplay.

+Levels can be marked as cinematic levels, see `UVulLevelData::SequenceSettings`.
+In this case, the level manager will play the cinematic and immediately move on to another level when it's completed.

 ### Enhanced Developer Settings

 `UVulDeveloperSettings` provides an extension to project-specific settings for your game with the ability